JieunKwon/WhatIsJava/README.md

   - initialized

 > 6. Inheritance
   - It is the process where one object acquires the properties of another.
 With the use of inheritance the information is made        manageable in a hierarchical order.

 > 7. Polymorphism
   - the ability of an object to take on many forms.
    The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

-> Abstraction
+> 8. Abstraction
   - It refers to the ability to make a class abstract in OOP.
   It helps to reduce the complexity and also improves the maintainability of the system.

+> 9. Encapsulation
+  - It is the technique of making the fields in a class private and providing access to the fields via public methods.
+  If a field is declared private, it cannot be accessed by anyone outside the class, thereby hiding the fields within the class.
+Therefore encapsulation is also referred to as data hiding.